FarronF/limerick-council-meetings/meetings/2019/09/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting  of the Municipal District of Adare-Rathkeale -  9th July 2019.md

 “That the 15.61 acres of land at Carrigeen, Croom, Co.
 Limerick be disposed of to Tower

-View Farm Limited (Mr. Bertie Reynolds)”.---
+View Farm Limited (Mr. Bertie Reynolds)”.
+---
 3

 **3.**